ContainerSSH/ContainerSSH/README.md

 provide so it can verify the users, passwords and SSH keys.
 You will have to provide the microservice URL in the configuration.

-For password authentication containerssh will call out to `http://your-auth-server/password` with the following request body.
+For password authentication ContainerSSH will call out to `http://your-auth-server/password` with the following request body.
 The password is base64 encoded to transfer special characters properly.

 ```json